 At the University of the Potomac, we offer a variety of focused management degrees to help you jump start your career:

-- Hospitality and Tourism Management is perfect if you’re looking for a degree in that field.
+- Hospitality Management degree is perfect if you’re looking for a degree in that field.
 Students learn the necessary HR and management skills to succeed in the area.

 - Information Technology.
 Almost every U.S. company now requires significant IT expertise among their managers, so IT degrees like this one are more desirable than ever.